Bkellz28/Micro2/Lab1/ReadMe.txt

 3. | Verify red LED is flashing
    | -- if it is flashing, the code is on the device
    |
-4. | Press button and observe traffic light pattern
+4. | Press button and observe traffic light pattern!
    |